forattini-dev/tuiuiu.js/docs/hooks/context.md

 ## Overview

-The Context API provides a way to pass data through the component tree without having to pass props manually at every level.
-This is inspired by React's Context API but adapted for Tuiuiu's signal-based system.
+The Context API provides a way to pass data through the component tree without having to pass props manually at every level, adapted for Tuiuiu's signal-based system.

 ## Basic Usage